shopware/docs/guides/plugins/plugins/administration/add-menu-entry.md

 }]
 ```
 {% endcode %}

+The parent can be on any level because the menu supports infinite depth nesting.
+For example, if `sw-manufacturer` were taken as the `parent`, the menu item would be present on the third level.

 {% hint style="info" %}
 If you're planning to publish your plugin to the Shopware Store keep in mind we're rejecting plugins which have created their own menu entry on the first level.